ernestng1/pythonchallenge_day22/README.md

-<h1>Day 1 of the 100 Days of Code: The Complete Python Pro Bootcamp</h1>
+<h1>Day 22 of the 100 Days of Code: The Complete Python Pro Bootcamp</h1>
-<p>For the Day 1 challenge, I created a Band Name Generator concatenates your hometown's name and pet's name to form a band name.
+<p>For the Day 22 challenge, I created a Pong multiplayer game where players have to control their own paddle and try to pass the ball to each other.
 This is a culmination of the teaching points that were shared in the tutorial, including the following but not limited to</p>
 <ul>
-  <li>print function</li>
+  <li>Object Oriented Programming, including Inheritance, Turtle/Screen Library</li>
-  <li>variable and naming conventions</li>
+  <li>Conditional Statements: If, Else, While</li>
-  <li>input function</li>
+  <li>Game Mechanism Planning - breaking down game into many different objects</li>
 </ul>

 <h2>Why am I doing this?</h2>